 - A lack of reporting.
 Good SEO campaigns are built on data.
 Practitioners take the time to report on their results, study possible areas for improvement, and calculate ROI.
 Accordingly, your SEO company partner should have consistent reporting processes in place; for example, they should be able to send you a sample report, and commit to a weekly or monthly reporting strategy.
 Depending on your needs, you may request these reports to be white labeled, so you can forward them to your clients as if they were your own.

 After working as an SEO reseller with a wide variety of clients, you may be interested in “graduating” to bring your SEO services in house.
 However, you should understand that this isn’t strictly necessary, nor is it necessarily an upgrade.
 Many marketing agencies choose to remain SEO resellers indefinitely, keeping their clients happy while making a profit along the way.

 If you want to bring SEO in-house, the best course of action is to hire internal experts gradually.
 Choose generalists who understand the basics of SEO, and who are willing to learn from your SEO partner about better tactics and approaches.
-You can practice SEO for your own brand, increasing your visibility in search engines to attract more clients, then gradually perform SEO services yourself for those new clients.
+You can practice SEO for your own brand, increasing your visibility in search engines to attract more clients, then gradually perform and sell SEO services yourself for those new clients.

 The great thing about transitioning to in-house SEO is that you’ll always have your SEO partner as a fallback.
 If you begin to attract too many clients, or if you find yourself stuck on a stubborn issue, your SEO partner can step in to complement your work.